Bitcoin Node

 Believe it or not, this is now the easy part if everything is set up correctly.
 Here are the steps for connecting your Bitcoin node to the network:

-• Put your microSD card into the Raspberry Pi port.
-It will look like this:
+- Put your microSD card into the Raspberry Pi port:

-• Plug in the external SSD drive, making sure to use one of the USB ports here:
+- Plug in the external SSD drive, making sure to use one of the USB 3 ports:

-Now that your small zombie child is all wired up, you can kick back and just enjoy the rest of this process as Umbrel’s software does all the work.
+Now that your bitcoin node is all wired up, you can sit back and just enjoy the rest of this process as Umbrel software does all the work.

 Once the Raspberry Pi turns on, Umbrel will automatically boot up from the microSD card and start doing its thing.
 You should be able to grab your computer and go to http://umbrel.local (your computer needs to be on the same Wifi network as your Bitcoin node).